"Well, I liked it."

 - It may be hard to believe, but there was a time when Sergio Leone's spaghetti westerns, every Stanley Kubrick film and Psycho weren't taken seriously by a good chunk of professional critics, despite being popular from the start.
 They have thankfully all been Vindicated by History.

-- Recently, there have been a handful of indie films (Under The Skin, The Guest and Night Moves to name a few) which earned critical praise yet are often met with lukewarm to negative responses from audiences.
+- There have been a handful of indie films (Under The Skin, The Guest and Night Moves to name a few) which earned critical praise yet are often met with lukewarm to negative responses from audiences.
 Reasons for the divide vary from film to film, but the general idea from moviegoers in most cases is that it wasn't as great as critics made it out to be.
 Chances are, if a Certified Fresh Rotten Tomatoes awarded indie movie only has a two and a half to three star rating (out of five) on Amazon, than this trope is in full effect.

 There have been at least two points in history where critical dissonance got to such a point that it led to a paradigm shift within film criticism in general.